teslamotors/ttpoe/README.md

 #             Diwakar Tundlam
 #             Mackenzie Goodwin
 #
-# TTP kernel  A reference implementation of Tesla Transfer Protocol (TTP) that runs directly
+# TTP kernel  A reference implementation of Tesla Transfer Protocol (TTP) that runs
-#             over Ethernet Layer-2 Network.
-This is implemented as a Loadable Kernel Module
+#             directly over Ethernet Layer-2 Network.
+This is implemented as a Loadable
-#             that establishes a TTP-peer connection with another instance of the same module
+#             Kernel Module that establishes a TTP-peer connection with another instance
-#             running on another Linux machine on the same Layer-2 network.
-Since TTP runs
+#             of the same module running on another Linux machine on the same Layer-2
-#             over Ethernet, it is often referred to as TTP Over Ethernet (TTPoE).
+#             network.
+Since TTP runs over Ethernet, it is often referred to as TTP Over
+#             Ethernet (TTPoE).
 #
-#             The Protocol is specified to work at high bandwidths over 100Gbps and is mainly
+#             The Protocol is specified to work at high bandwidths over 100Gbps and is
-#             designed to be implemented in Hardware as part of Tesla's DOJO project.
+#             mainly designed to be implemented in Hardware as part of Tesla's DOJO
+#             project.
 #
-#             This public release of the TTP software implementation is aligned with the (now released) patent
+#             This public release of the TTP software implementation is aligned with the
-#             disclosure and public release of the main TTP Protocol specification.
-Users of
+#             patent disclosure and public release of the main TTP Protocol
-#             this software module must take into consideration those disclosures in addition
+#             specification.
+Users of this software module must take into consideration
-#             to the license agreement mentioned here.
+#             those disclosures in addition to the license agreement mentioned here.
 #
-# Kernel Authors:    Diwakar Tundlam
+# Authors:    Diwakar Tundlam <dntundlam@tesla.com>
-#                    Bill Chang
+#             Bill Chang <wichang@tesla.com>
-#                    Spencer Sharkey
+#             Spencer Sharkey <spsharkey@tesla.com>
 #
-#
 # Version:    08/26/2022 wichang@tesla.com, "Initial version"
 #             02/09/2023 spsharkey@tesla.com, "add ttpoe header parser + test"
-#             05/11/2023 dntundlam@tesla.com, "ttpoe layers - network, transport, and payload"
+#             05/11/2023 dntundlam@tesla.com, "ttpoe layers - nwk, transport, payload"
 #             07/11/2023 dntundlam@tesla.com, "functional state-machine, added tests"
 #             08/29/2023 dntundlam@tesla.com, "final touches"
 #
-# This software is licensed under the terms of the GNU General Public License version 2 as published
+# This software is licensed under the terms of the GNU General Public License version 2
-# by the Free Software Foundation, and may be copied, distributed, and modified under those terms.
+# as published by the Free Software Foundation, and may be copied, distributed, and
+# modified under those terms.
 #
-# This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+# This program is distributed in the hope that it will be useful, but WITHOUT ANY
-# Without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+# WARRANTY; Without even the implied warranty of MERCHANTABILITY or FITNESS FOR A
-# See the GNU General Public License for more details.
+# PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
-#
 #-->

 ````{verbatim}